drivendataorg/deon/docs/docs/index.md

 <h1><b>An ethics checklist for data scientists</b></h1>

 The conversation about ethics in data science, machine learning, and AI is increasingly important.
-The goal of _deon_ is to push that conversation forward within data teams.
+The goal of _deon_ is to push that conversation forward within data science teams.

 ---